PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 ### `GameObject`

 * A Game Object
+* Game Objects have a "base" API (properties, methods, and events) that can be extended by giving them Components
-* For organization, the members of this type will be on the Components wiki page
+* The base API will be documented on the Component APIs page
 #### `GameObject.validcomponents: { string }`
 * A list of all valid component names which can be passed into `.new`
 #### `GameObject.new(Component: string): GameObject`